phan/phan/README.md

  -a, --dump-ast
   Emit an AST for each file rather than analyze

+ -e, --expand-file-list
+  Expand the list of files passed in to include any files that depend on elements defined in those files.
+This is useful when running Phan from a state file and passing in just the set of changed files.

  -q, --quick
   Quick mode - doesn't recurse into all function calls